CONNECT-Solution/Plugins/README.md

 Plugins
 =======

 This repository has CONNECT HIEOS Adapter interfaces which supports to submit a Document to HIEOS repository.
-The CONNECT can use these adapters to do a Document lookup(DocumentQuery) using DocumentRgeistry interface and CONNECT can retrieve a document from HIOES repository using DocRepository Adapter Repository.
+The CONNECT can use these adapters to do a Document lookup(DocumentQuery) using DocumentRegistry interface and CONNECT can retrieve a document from HIOES repository using DocRepository Adapter Repository.

 Build: